davidsaltacc/shadowclient/info.md

 * color settings for some modules
 * translatable setting names & a better translation system
 * better packet logger
+* compressed config file (unnecessary? yes. do I do it anyway? yes)

 ### fixes:
 * fixed a lot of ui related bugs